chaos-polymtl/lethe/doc/source/parameters/cfd/cfd.rst

 Simulation Control
 ------------------

 This subsection contains the general information of the simulation, including the time integration method and the general output names.
 It is the most commonly modified section for a simulation.
-A standard convention in Lethe is to keep this section at the top of the parameter file, since it is generally the most commonly accessed one.
+A standard convention in Lethe is to keep this section at the top of the parameter file, since it is generally the most accessed one.

 .. code-block:: text